Guide to the best restaurants in the Cotswolds

 Much of the food served here is based on the freshest produce.
 In any case dishes are invariably seasonal, filling and delicious.
 Menus do, of course, change along with the seasons.

-This place also offers lots of character.
+I love that this place also offers lots of character.
 Think oak beams, barn-like buildings and a fireplace hewn from local stone.

 Menus offer sufficient choice without being overwhelming: you can pick between around five starters plus about nine mains.